openstack-archive/anvil/docs/source/index.rst

 ANVIL Documentation
 =====================

-.. rubric:: Everything about ANVIL, a set of **python** scripts and utilities to quickly deploy an OpenStack cloud.
+.. rubric:: Everything about ANVIL, a set of **python** scripts and utilities to turn raw openstack into a hammer!

 ----